clementjambon/evolutionary-segmentation/README.md

 # Game Theory for Image Segmentation
 *Clément JAMBON*

+This is the implementation of a small project I did for the block course ["Controversies in Game Theory IX: Cooperative and Non-​Cooperative Game Theory"](https://coss.ethz.ch/education/controversies.html).

 ## Experimenting with the main notebook

 Before getting started, please make sure you have the necessary dependencies with